MazenA14/unilink/README.md

 + On loading don't show loading state, show cached data and after fetching is complete, replace notifications
 + Add the attendance level when I have one (Now there is commented static badge)
 + Change version in app settings
++ Add version joined from as an attribute in the users table
++ Add instructor for the course schedule
++ Add this might take a minute to the previous semester grades screen on pull to refresh
++ Investigate 409 error in transcript page
++ Add supabase hit on every app open to save last opened time and number of times opened
++ Remove file icon from exam seats page
++ On auto login if 401 returned, go to login screen
++ Remove attendance auto fetch because of bulk fetching at the same time
++ Change dashboard slots to schedule slots in setttings
++ Make grades screen have the same drop-down and remove the hamburger menu and add to it the Grade Calculation Screen
++ See nickname caching time
++ Add weights button on the current grades screen
++ Remove pay button
++ Fix attendance preloading (Stop Preloading in general)
++ Solve notifcations error if possible
++ Attendance speed: 28 sec, 9 sec
++ Previous grades speed: 51 sec, 15 sec

 ## Run these next time
 - npx expo install @expo/metro-runtime react-native-worklets